Using Your Card

 Checkout periods and the number of items that may be checked out vary depending upon the type of item.

-Reference materials are for use in the library only.
+Reference materials and laptops (where available) are for use in the library only.

-Accounts with items past due or with unpaid bills, fines, or fees may be blocked from additional check-outs until restored to good standing.
+Accounts with items past due or with unpaid bills or fees may be blocked from additional check-outs until restored to good standing.

 Holds on Materials

 Your hold will be filled as soon as possible.
-You will be notified either by e-mail (if the library has one on your account) or by the USPS mail.
-You will have at least 10 days to pick up the item and your notification will tell you how long you have to pick it up.
+You will be notified either by e-mail (if the library has your email on your account) or by the USPS mail.
+You will have at least 10 days to pick up the item and your notification will give your the pickup by date.
 If you forget to pick it up, the item is moved to the next person or returned to the shelves.
 Since some titles have other patrons waiting, we ask that you pick up your items as soon as possible when you are notified.

 Why are there times when I can’t place a hold?